College Students And Stress: Learning To Cope

 • Restlessness

-• A lack of patience
+• A lack of patience; irritability

-• Feeling sad or depressed
+• Feeling sad

 • Feeling overwhelmed

-Understanding the underlying causes of your stress can be one of the first steps in alleviating it.
-You might consider taking some time to think about your past week and the times you felt stressed or overwhelmed.
-If you’re not sure where to start, or feel overwhelmed, you’re not alone.
-We’ve listed some of the most common stress-related triggers that could affect your college experience:
+To start, you might consider taking some time to think about your past week and the times you felt stressed or overwhelmed.
+Or, consider these common stress-related triggers that could affect your experience in higher education.

-Being away from friends, family and a familiar home
+Being away from friends, family, and a familiar home

 Getty/AnnaStills

+Time management skills can be crucial when juggling both a job and college courses.
 Organizational skills can also help you as you navigate this transition.
-You can use a wall calendar and a daily planner to organize your weekly schedule.
-You might begin by color coding, noting the due dates of essential assignments and exams.
+You might use a wall calendar and a daily planner to organize your weekly schedule.
+You could begin by color coding, noting the due dates of essential assignments and exams.
 You can then plan your work schedule around the extra time needed to fulfill those duties and pivot your time management flow as each item comes due.

 The pressure of receiving good grades